Imagine a train ride, rolling across the countryside, through the mountain passes, and through historic towns.

 The Wilmington and Western Railroad began operating in 1872, taking people between the towns as they worked in the mills.

-Today, it operates steam and diesel locomotives across Northern Delaware, creating the best view of the region's fall foliage and spring forests each year.
+It operates steam and diesel locomotives across Northern Delaware, creating the best view of the region's fall foliage and spring forests each year.
+While the company is currently pausing operations in 2025 to restore the trains, business should likely be up and running in 2026.

 Florida: Seminole Gulf Railway